 Leave at least one light on in the house so you know when your electricity is back on.

-Solar panels should operate automatically without an electricity supply.
-Switch off your system and check with your operator or refer to your manufacturers guidelines.
+Solar panels will generally cease operation without an electricity supply.
+If it doesn’t, switch off your system and check with your operator or refer to your manufacturers guidelines.